SeeratArora/WVD-Immersion/06-Setup-FSLogix.md

    ![ws name.](media/89.png)

-21. The desktop will launch looking similar to the screenshot below, telling ***Please wait for the FSLogix Apps Services***.
+21. The desktop will display looking similar to the screenshot below, showing ***Please wait for the FSLogix Apps Services***.

     ![ws name.](media/wiw19.png)